Sandbox

 Download

-The Asset List displays all the assets on your Sandbox client.
+The Asset list shows all assets in your Sandbox client.
 You can:

 • Filter by asset type